zyprexh/Arweave-Academy/doc/How to Submitting a PR on Github.md

   git remote add upstream <original-repository-url>
   ## Example:  git remote add upstream https://github.com/ArweaveOasis/Arweave-Academy.git
   ```
-- At this point, if we enter git remote -v, we can see that the local repository is now connected to both the remote repository and the upstream.
+- At this point, if we enter `git remote -v`, we can see that the local repository is now connected to both the remote repository and the upstream.

   ![upsteam tutorial fork1](https://github.com/ArweaveOasis/Arweave-Academy/blob/d35b6f2237f81702f38a3b5996541085b9bbcb36/doc/image/Upsteam%20tutorial_fork_1.png)

 ### 4. Update the Latest Code

 Why do we do this?
 Because while you’re developing, others might also be working on the project.
 It’s likely that the code you forked is no longer up-to-date.
 In such cases, you need to continuously update your code, ensuring that you update it at least once before pushing.
-This helps prevent code conflicts.
+This ensures that code conflicts are minimized.

 ```bash
  git fetch upstream main